isinkosemen/Power-BI-Deneb/README.md

 Feast your eyes on some of my best work.

 # WSJ Graphics - Payrolls and Unemployment
-Here is my recreation of the WSJ graphics about the monthly change of nonfarm payrolls, unemployment rate, and payrolls by sector based on US Labor Department data.
+Here is my re-creation of the WSJ graphics about the monthly change of nonfarm payrolls, unemployment rate, and payrolls by sector based on US Labor Department data.

 WSJ original article: [url link](https://www.wsj.com/articles/february-jobs-report-unemployment-rate-economy-growth-2023-e4b1d318?mod=article_inline).